Shepherd’s Pie Soup is all of the ingredients for your favorite Shepherd’s Pie in a cozy bowl of soup. It’s packed with potatoes, veggies, & meat.

 - Bring everything to a boil, then turn the heat down to low.
 Let the soup simmer, partially covered for about 30 minutes, but up to a few hours.
 You want to potatoes to be soft.

-- When you’re ready to serve, stir in the peas, remove from the heat, and ladle it up.
+- When you’re ready to serve, stir in the frozen veggies, remove from the heat, and ladle it up.

 - If you’re using venison, also add 1 tablespoon of apple cider viengar when you add the beer.